scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 # Activity #2 - Import and examine data in SPSS
-*updated Mar 16 2021*
+*updated Sep 9 2022*

 ------------------------------------------------------------------------

-## Learning Objectives
+## Learning Objectives (spss activity)

--   Set up a project directory and create an R markdown file (\*.Rmd) to document your work
+-   Get familiar with "Data View" and "Variable View" in SPSS

--   Import data from text (csv or tab-delimited)
+-   Import data from text (csv or tab-delimited), save as an SPSS data file (\*.sav)

+-   Choose how you will document your SPSS work (SPSS *.sps Syntax file or other text editor) and understand the importance of documenting your work (for your future self and for others)

 -   Get descriptives and characterize distributions using simple visuals: